maswang32/soundcam/README.md

 ## Running Baselines on the SoundCam Dataset

-Here is an example command to run the VGGish baseline on the living room dataset, with all 10 microphones.
+### VGGish baselines

+In order to run the VGGish baselines in Python, run a command in this format:

 ```
 python train_vggish_localization.py <path to audio> <path to centroid.npy> --error_path <directory to save errors> --save_path <path to save model weights> --num_channels 10 --multi_chan --living
 ```
+An example of this is shown in `examples.ipynb`

 Here is an example command to run person identification: